lgmxiii/architecture-center/docs/reference-architectures/data/enterprise-bi-sqldw.md

 **Azure SQL Data Warehouse**.
 [SQL Data Warehouse](/azure/sql-data-warehouse/) is a distributed system designed to perform analytics on large data.
 It supports massive parallel processing (MPP), which makes it suitable for running high-performance analytics.

-Consider SQL Data Warehouse when you have large amounts of data (more than 1 TB) and are running an analytics workload that will benefit from parallelism.
-SQL Data Warehouse is not a good fit for OLTP workloads or smaller data sets (< 250GB).
-For data sets less than 250GB, consider Azure SQL Database or SQL Server.
-For more information, see [Data warehousing](../../data-guide/relational-data/data-warehousing.md).

 **Azure Analysis Services**.
 [Analysis Services](/azure/analysis-services/) is a fully managed service that provides data modeling capabilities.
 Use Analysis Services to create a semantic model that users can query.
 Analysis Services is especially useful in a BI dashboard scenario.
 In this architecture, Analysis Services reads data from the data warehouse to process the semantic model, and efficiently serves dashboard queries.
 It also supports elastic concurrency, by scaling out replicas for faster query processing.

 Currently, Azure Analysis Services supports tabular models but not multidimensional models.
 Tabular models use relational modeling constructs (tables and columns), whereas multidimensional models use OLAP modeling constructs (cubes, dimensions, and measures).
 If you require multidimensional models, use SQL Server Analysis Services (SSAS).
 For more information, see [Comparing tabular and multidimensional solutions](/sql/analysis-services/comparing-tabular-and-multidimensional-solutions-ssas).